manuelandersen/padel-scrapy/README.md

-# padel-scrapy
+## padel-scrapy

-This is a project to scrap data the [International Padel Federation](https://www.padelfip.com/es/) page.
+This is a project to scrap data from the [International Padel Federation](https://www.padelfip.com/es/) page.
 It collects players, tourneys and games information into JSON files.

-# Installation
+## Installation

 1)  Clone the repository